-• A commenter suggested preparing an executive summary of the Final Plan.
+• A commenter suggested preparing an executive summary of the final plan.

-Response: A summary booklet will be prepared for the VISION 2050 Final Recommended Plan, similar to those prepared for the VISION 2050 Alternative Plans and the VISION 2050 Draft Plan.
+Response: A summary was prepared for the final plan, similar to those prepared for the alternative plans and the Draft Plan.
+This summary will be widely distributed.

 • A commenter suggested presenting the Draft Plan to Milwaukee County.